ollebergkvist/puzzle-challenge/README.md

 ## Requirements

 - MongoDB Atlas alternatively a local mongodb instance with a replica set configured.
-If you use MongoDB atlas they will create a replica set automatically.
+If you use MongoDB Atlas, a replica set will be configured automatically for you.

 ## Information